 For thinner steaks, lower the oven temperature to 350°F (177°C) and bake for about 10 minutes to prevent overcooking.

-If you have a mix of thick and thin pieces, remove the thinner steaks after 10 minutes and allow the thicker steaks to continue cooking until they flake easily when pierced with a fork.
+If you have hand cut thick and thin steaks, take out the thinner steaks after 10 minutes.
+Let the thicker steaks cook until they flake easily when you poke them with a fork, up to 15 minutes.

 - 2 tablespoons blackened seasoning